mohitpai/journey-optimizer.en/help/using/configuration/archiving-support.md

 * For the email channel, [!DNL Journey Optimizer] provides a built-in BCC email capability.
 [Learn more](#bcc-email)

 * Additionnaly, for all channels, you can use the 'Template' field in the **Entity Dataset**, which contains the details of the non-personalized message templates.
 Export the dataset with this field to save metadata such as: who sent the message, to whom and when.
-Note that personalized data are not exported: only the template (format and structure of the message) is taken into account.
+Note that personalized data is not exported - only the template (format and structure of the message) is taken into account.
 [Learn more](../start/datasets-query-examples.md#entity-dataset)

 >[!NOTE]
 >